Deepeshpatel11/Great-Britain-Through-Time/README.md

 Join us in celebrating the legacy of Britain's most influential figures and deepen your understanding of how they have shaped the world we live in today.

 ## Contents

+## User Experience (UX)

+### User Stories

+#### First Time Visitor Goals

+* I want to explore the lives and achievements of significant historical figures from Britain, so that I can learn more about the country's history and its influential personalities.
+* I want the site to be responsive on any device I am using.
+* I want to be able to navigate the webpage with ease.

+#### Returning Visitor Goals

+* I want to easily find detailed information and timelines of historical events associated with specific figures, so that I can deepen my understanding of their contributions and historical context.

+#### Frequent Visitor Goals
+* I want to have access to sufficient content that will necessitate more than one viewing, so that I can continue to learn and discover new information each time I visit the site.